University of Nottingham: Power Electronics and Drives MSc

 Summary

-The control and conversion of electric power using solid-state techniques are now commonplace in both the domestic and industrial environments.
+The control and conversion of electric power using solid-state techniques is now commonplace in both domestic and industrial environments.
 A recent estimate suggested that over 40% of all electric power generated passes through silicon before reaching its final destination.

 A knowledge and understanding of the diverse disciplines encompassed by power electronics - devices, converters, control theory and motor drive systems - is therefore essential to all power engineers.